...

 Automated Blast System 60-180 200-2000 High Precision, Industrial Scale

-The decision to choose between bead blasting and sandblasting often comes down to understanding the unique aspects, requirements, and results of each method.
+The decision to choose between glass bead blast and sandblasting often comes down to understanding the unique aspects, requirements, and results of each method.
 Here’s a detailed comparison:

 Table 5: Comparison of Materials and Hardness